floriaaan/temper-ionic/README.md

   <a href="https://github.com/floriaaan/temper"><img src="https://badgen.net/github/release/floriaaan/temper/releases" alt="Latest Release"></a>
 </p>

-Temper is a powerful open-source domotic application to have full power on all your connected devices.
+Temper is a powerful open-source domotic application to have full power of all your connected devices.

 - **Do more.** With Temper, you have access to all features of your devices, even the one that you created.